bgotink/IngressIdentity/src/coffee/beal/README.md

     optional, should be _absent when not implemented_, don't use an empty function!
 - void init()
     optional, will be called when DOM is ready if the value isn't null/undefined
+- string getI18nMessage(string name, obj placeholders = null)
+    required, gets the i18n message with the given name, injecting the given placeholders placeholders is an optional argument, null if absent